ctrixcode/discord-webhook-manager/CONTRIBUTING.md

     ```
     *(These commands assume you have root-level scripts configured in `package.json` or `turbo.json` to run these across the monorepo, or you can run them within `apps/web` or `apps/backend` directories.)*
 8.  **Commit your changes:** Write a clear and descriptive commit message.

+    **A note on pre-commit checks:** This project uses a pre-commit hook to ensure code quality and consistency.
+When you try to commit, it will automatically run ESLint and Prettier on all staged files.
+If any linting errors are found or files need reformatting, the commit will be aborted.
+You will need to fix the reported issues and `git add` the files again before you can successfully commit.

     ```bash
     git commit -m "feat: Add new feature X"
     # or